 Best Off-Grid Water Filtration: How To Filter Your Water Without The Power Grid

 In sum, water is the most important resource that you must have to survive during an emergency.
-The body is composed mostly of water, and without it, you’ll die.
+The body is mostly water; without it, you’ll die.

-When preparing for emergencies, pack water supplies as well as water purification products.
-You can buy these at local stores near you.
-Always read the labels and be sure to learn the proper way of handling them.
+When preparing for emergencies, pack water supplies and water purification products.
+These can be bought at local stores.
+Always read the labels and learn how to handle them properly.

-Also, it is crucial to learn the basic water distillation techniques such as boiling, pasteurization, the use of hot rocks, solar silt, and others.
-With these survival skills, you can save your life and the life of your family and friends.
+Learning basic water distillation techniques, such as boiling, pasteurization, hot rocks, solar silt, and others, is also crucial.
+These survival skills can save your life and the lives of your family and friends.

 Older Post Newer Post